radius-project/recipes/CONTRIBUTING.md

 This section describes the guidelines for contributing code / docs to Radius Recipes.

+### Prerequisites

+Make sure you are familiar with how to author and test Recipes.
+The [custom Recipes docs](https://docs.radapp.dev/operations/custom-recipes/) will walk you through the process.
+Make sure to test with your own registry and environment before submitting a PR.

 ### Pull Requests

 All contributions come through pull requests.
 To submit a proposed change, we recommend following this workflow:

-1. Make sure there's an issue (bug or proposal) raised, which sets the expectations for the contribution you are about to make.
+1. Make sure there's an issue (bug or feature) raised, which sets the expectations for the contribution you are about to make.
 1. Fork the relevant repo and create a new branch
 1. Create your change
-    - Code changes require tests
 1. Update relevant documentation for the change
 1. Commit and open a PR
 1. Wait for the CI process to finish and make sure all checks are green